 4

 The Link Register can store the return address for functions, function addresses, and exceptions.
 This register can be used as a multipurpose register however it is overridden when needed by the hardware, so this is not recommended.
-Link Register doesn’t use a stack of registers so there is no pushing or popping involved when changing.
+Link Register doesn’t use a stack of registers (?) so there is no pushing or popping involved when changing.
 Branches instructions such as BL and BLX, are a more stable method of updating the Link Register and the Program Counter as they are done implicitly.
+2/5

 5a